kminh06/harvey-quotes/README.md

 Building this project, I've:
 - Refined my CSS skills

-This project was inspired by Suits' "The Donna" and built in a day.
+This project was inspired by Suits' "The Donna".
 Quotes library used: https://npm.io/package/harvey-specter-quotes